 Political Sociology, Economic Sociology, Urban Sociology, Sociology of Finance, Qualitative Methods, Theory

-Josh Pacewicz is a graduate of the Sociology program at The University of Chicago and spent two years at Stanford University as an ASA/NSF Fellow on the Current Economic Crisis before joining the faculty at Brown.
-He is broadly interested in contemporary American statecraft, particularly the interplay between federal policy and party politics, municipal finance, political advocacy and expertise, and more generally the democratic process.
+I am a graduate of the University of Chicago’s Sociology department and Associate Professor at Brown.
+My work focuses broadly on American statecraft and subnational governance, especially the interplay between federal policy and party politics, municipal finance, political advocacy and expertise, and more generally the democratic process.

-Josh has also written academic papers on the politics of exotic municipal bonds, community leaders' efforts to make regional markets amenable to the needs of corporate subsidiaries, and the recursive relationship between municipal bureaucracies, municipal bonds markets, and credit rating agencies.
-These studies have appeared in the American Journal of Sociology, Social Problems, Socio-Economic Review, and City and Community and won multiple awards (including the ASA's Jane Addams and Charles Tilly Awards).
-Josh has also written about municipal finance, the Obama campaign, rust belt economics, and Donald Trump for popular outlets like the Washington Post and Salon.com.
+I have also written papers on the politics of exotic municipal bonds, economic development practices, corporate incentives, ethnographic case selection, and analytical comparisons, which have appeared in journals like the American Journal of Sociology, Sociological Methods and Research, Social Problems, and City and Community and won multiple academic awards (including the ASA’s Theory, Jane Addams, and Charles Tilly Awards).
+I have also written about municipal finance, Rust Belt economic development, the Obama campaign, and Donald Trump for popular outlets like the Washington Post.